-- x Additional release pathways to be considered, depending on specific source and national situation. - 375.
-The most important factors determining releases are the mercury levels in the fuel and amount of fuel burned.
+368. The most important factors determining releases are the mercury levels in the fuel and amount of fuel burned.
 Mercury in biofuels originates from both naturally present mercury and mercury deposited from anthropogenic emissions (COWI, 2002).
 For example, trees (especially needles and leaves) absorb mercury from the atmosphere overtime.
-This mercury is readily released mostly to air when the wood and other biomass are burned (Friedli, H.R. et al., 2001). - 376.
-Mercury releases from wood combustion and other biofuels may be significant in some countries (COWI, 2002).
+This mercury is readily released mostly to air when the wood and other biomass are burned (Friedli, H.R. et al., 2001).

+369. Mercury releases from wood combustion and other biofuels may be significant in some countries (COWI, 2002).
 Most of the mercury in the biomass is expected released to the air from the combustion process.
 A smaller amount of mercury may be released to the ashes or residues, the extent of which depends on the specific material burned, type of combustion device, and any emission controls present.

-Table 5-32 Overview of activity rate data and mercury input factor types needed to estimate releases from biomass fired power and heat production
+Table 5-32Overview of activity rate data and mercury input factor types needed to estimate releases from biomass fired power and heat production